corail-research/learning-cp-bounds/README.md

 ## Licence

 This work is under MIT licence (https://choosealicense.com/licenses/mit/).
 It is a short and simple very permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code